gruntwork-io/cloud-nuke/README.md

 - Inspecting and deleting all CloudWatch Log Groups in an AWS Account
 - Inspecting and deleting all GuardDuty Detectors in an AWS Account
 - Inspecting and deleting all Macie member accounts in an AWS account - as long as those accounts were created by Invitation - and not via AWS Organizations
+- Inspecting and deleting all Kinesis Streams in an AWS account

 ### BEWARE!